oamg/leapp/docs/source/repository-dir-layout.md

                                     # actor's dependencies for tests execution.
         tests/                      # Unit and component tests for the actors are to be stored here. test_actor.py
+            files/                  # If tests need to use some mocked files, they should be placed here
+                                    # and referenced from the tests using path 'tests/files'.
         libraries/                  # Private libraries for the actors only. private.py              # These can be modules
             actorpkg/               # or packages.